 - Correspondence and Extension Courses.
 No more than 30 semester hours of extension and correspondence combined may apply toward a degree.
 No more than 18 of these 30 hours may be completed by correspondence.
 A maximum of 18 semester hours of advanced credit in a major field, when prerequisites have been satisfied, may be earned and counted toward a baccalaureate degree from this institution.
-Note: The grade from a correspondence course will apply to your Texas A & M University-Commerce GPA.
+Note: The grade from a correspondence course will apply to your Texas A&M University-Commerce GPA.

 Bachelor of Science

-A Candidate for the Bachelor of Science degree must meet all of the requirements specified above.
+Candidates for the Bachelor of Science degree must meet all of the requirements specified above.

 Bachelor of Arts

-A student who holds the Bachelor of Science degree from this university may acquire the Bachelor of Arts degree by completing the foreign languages requirements for the same and surrendering the Bachelor of Science degree.
+A student who holds the Bachelor of Science degree from this University may acquire the Bachelor of Arts degree by completing the foreign languages requirements for the same and surrendering the Bachelor of Science degree.